 - Order of Protection Status

-- Refuse to rent to you
+- Refuse to rent or sell to you

-- Lie about the availability of an apartment
+- Lie about the availability of housing

 - Harass, coerce, intimidate, or interfere with anyone exercising or assisting someone else with his/her fair housing rights